 BetMGM Poker

-BetMGM Poker is available in MichiganNew Jersey, and Pennsylvania.
-It can share players between Michigan and New Jersey, but Pennsylvania hasn’t yet joined MSIGA.
-There’s also a good chance BetMGM Poker will expand to West Virginia next.
+BetMGM Poker is available in MichiganNew Jersey, and Pennsylvania and shares players between all three states.
+There’s also a good chance that BetMGM Poker will expand to West Virginia next.

 BetMGM is the flagship poker site of the Partypoker US Network, which also includes Borgata Poker and Partypoker.